Scratch-building: Tools

 - use calipers to measure the length from needle tip to blade (this gives you the radius of the circle)

-- comes with a black rubber stop if you don't want the needle pivot marring the surface
+- comes with a black rubber pivot point so the needle won't mar the surface

 - comes with extra blades